rgcoe/rgcoe.github.io/_projects/4_project.md

 Then Floating Oscillating Surge Wave Energy Converter (FOSWEC) is a tension leg moored dual flap device.
 The two flaps operate in close proximity and have significant cross coupling effects, both from hydrodynamics and rigid body motions {% cite Forbush:2022aa %}.
-The FOSWEC was first developed as part of the [WEC-Sim project](https://wec-sim.github.io/WEC-Sim/main/index.html), and then adapted to perform tests more focused at fundamental dynamics and controls {% cite Coe:2020ab %}.
-In both cases, testing was performed at [Oregon State University's O.H.
-Hinsdale Wave Research Laboratory](https://engineering.oregonstate.edu/wave-lab).

 <div class="row">
     <div class="col-sm mt-2 mt-md-0">